Padawan Municipal Council: Kuching Rural District Council (KRDC)

 Kuching Rural District Council (KRDC) was formed in 1956 during the colonial era.
 From 1957 to 1961, the district officer would become the chairman of the council.
 From 1962 to 1981, elections would be held for a new chairman.
 However, starting from 1 November 1981, new chairman would be appointed by the Sarawak state government.

 Padawan Municipal Council (PMC)

 On 1 August 1996, KRDC was elevated to Padawan Municipal Council, 40 years after the formation of KRDC.
 Municipal secretary would be chief executive officer and warrant holder of the council.

 Administration

-Padawan Municipal Council administers an area of 1,432 km2 which covers mainly the Kuching outskirts with a population of 306,000 consists of Bidayuh, Chinese, Malay and Iban ethnic groups.
+Padawan Municipal Council administers an area of 1,432 km2 which covers mainly the Kuching outskirts with a population of 306,000 consists of Chinese, Iban, Malays, and Bidayuh ethnic groups.
 The main source of revenue for the council is the assessment tax (a local property tax that based on the annual rental value of the property).
 A total of RM 15 million assessment tax has been collected as on 1 January 2006.